Septem151/gifsync/CONTRIBUTING.md

 5. Open a Pull Request on GitHub

 ### Additional Information
-You can use your favorite Python IDE, however I recommend using [PyCharm][pycharm-url] as it allows for built-in VCS support and virtual environments.
+* You can use your favorite Python IDE, however I recommend using [PyCharm][pycharm-url] as it allows for built-in VCS support and virtual environments.
+* When making changes to HTML/CSS, browsers will cache the files for faster load times so you may not see your changes if you refresh the page.
+To fix this, do a Hard Reload of the page.
+In Chrome/Firefox the command is `Shift+R`, in Edge/IE the command is `Ctrl+F5`, and in Safari the command is hold `Shift` and click the Refresh button.
+* Keep your fork up-to-date by adding this repository as an upstream:
+    * `git remote add upstream https://github.com/Septem151/gifsync.git`
+    * Fetching and merging diffs:
+        ```sh
+        git fetch upstream
+        git checkout some-local-branch    # some-local-branch is the local branch you want to merge updates into
+        git merge upstream/some-branch    # some-branch is the branch from this repository you want to merge updates from
+        ```

 [spotifydev-url]: https://developer.spotify.com/dashboard/login
 [windows-python-url]: https://www.python.org/downloads/windows/